svaksha/aksh/cs-debian.md

 ----

 # BASH SHELL
++ [awesome-bash](https://github.com/awesome-lists/awesome-bash) :: A curated list of delightful Bash scripts and resources.
 + Shells compared: http://hyperpolyglot.org/unix-shells
 + https://en.wikipedia.org/wiki/List_of_Unix_commands
 + [ctypes.sh](https://github.com/taviso/ctypes.sh) :: A BASH plugin that provides a foreign function interface directly in your shell.
 In other words, it allows you to call routines in shared libraries from within bash.